INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ### 8.2.2 INSPIRE Network service - Scenario 2

- - With the implementation of the Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the OGC capabilities elements, where applicable, and relies on the ExtendedCapabilities section for the remaining elements.
+ - With the implementation of the Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the applicable elements in the service (ie. ATOM feed elements or OGC Capabilities), and in particular, for the OGC service, relies on the ExtendedCapabilities section for the remaining elements.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.

 ### Requirement: \<wms:MetadataURL\> and \<wfs:MetadataURL\> elements